TURNING POINT INFORMATION

 - Expelled learners are not eligible during the term of their expulsion and/or discipline placement

-- Learners who are not eligible for enrollment in Coppell ISD
+- Learners who are not eligible for enrollment or not currently enrolled in Coppell ISD

 - Learners who have extensive discipline and/or attendance problems